 }

-Next add the JS code in Divi Theme Options -> Integration.
+Next step is to add the effect’s JS code in Divi Theme Options -> Integration field.
+Make sure it’s enclosed in script tags.

 <script type="text/javascript">